Nicodl05/ExpensesAPI/Consignes.md

-# Lucca: Backend developer technical test
+# Backend developer technical test

 The test involves creating a .NET Web API application with a REST API to:
 - Create expenses